Brian Clevinger: Print

 Atomic Robo, drawn by Scott Wegener, began as a six-issue limited series published by Red 5 Comics starting in October 2007.
 It was nominated in the "Best Limited Series" category of the 2008 Eisner Awards, won by The Umbrella Academy.
 Colorist Ronda Pattison was also nominated in the "Best Coloring" category subsequently won by Dave Stewart.

-It was announced at the 2010 Chicago Comic and Entertainment Expo that Clevinger would be revamping the saga of The Infinity Gauntlet for Marvel Comics' all-ages series Marvel Adventures.
-Clevinger also revealed that he had contributed writing for two issues of World War Hulks: Wolverine vs. Captain America, which were to be released that summer.
+Clevinger revamped the saga of The Infinity Gauntlet for Marvel Comics' all-ages series Marvel Adventures.
+Clevinger contributed in writing of two issues of World War Hulks: Wolverine vs. Captain America, which were released in the summer of 2010.

 The self-published novel Nuklear Age is largely an extended parody of comic books.
 The book recounts the adventures of Nuklear Man and his sidekick, Atomik Lad, as they fight against rogue military weapons, highly evolved civilizations, the trials of everyday life, an angst-filled over-villain of undeniable power, the ever exotic Dr. Menace, and their own impulses.
 A sequel called Atomik Age was planned but never completed.